 Sow onion seed indoors as early as January, so they are large enough to plant out in spring.
 Sow seed in a pot or tray of moist seed compost, about 1cm apart.
 When the seedlings are a few inches tall, prick them out and transplant into fresh, peat-free multi-purpose compost.
 Once established, transplant seedlings into the garden, 10-15cm apart.

 How to plant onion sets

-Onion sets are available to buy for spring or autumn planting.
-Most are heat-treated, meaning they’re less likely to bolt (produce flowers), which stops the onions bulking up.
-Plant onion sets 10-15cm apart, allowing 30cm between rows.
-Plant them just below the soil surface, with just the tips showing, in a moisture-retentive, fertile soil, ideally with plenty of well-rotted organic matter such as garden compost.
+There's no need to soak onion sets before planting.
+Plant them 10-15cm apart, allowing 30cm between rows.
+Plant them just below the soil surface, with just the tips showing, in moisture-retentive, fertile soil, ideally with plenty of well-rotted organic matter such as garden compost.

-Watch Monty Don’s video guide to planting onion sets in modules:
+Watch Monty Don's video guide to planting onion bulbs (sets) in modules: